 Choosing the right trademark class for your brand will allow you to protect that trademark in court.
 On the other hand, choosing the wrong trademark class could create legal problems down the line.

-In this article, we’ll talk about goods that fall under trademark class 30.
-This class includes many staple food products, such as bread, coffee, and sugar.
-We’ll discuss some of the legal issues surrounding trademarks for these products, as well as the benefits of trademarks in general.
+In this article, we’ll talk about goods that fall under Trademark Class 30.
+This class includes many staple food products such as bread, coffee, and sugar.
+We’ll also discuss some of the legal issues surrounding trademarks for these products, as well as the benefits of trademarks in general.

->

-> Should I Apply for a Class 30 Trademark?
+Should I Apply for a Class 30 Trademark?

->

-> However, a trademark only applies within the class of good that it’s filed under.
-That’s because trademarks are only supposed to apply where there’s a real chance of customer confusion.
-While you can file under multiple trademark classes, it’s more expensive to do so.
-The USPTO will also reject applications with inappropriate trademark classes.
+However, a trademark only applies within the class of good that it’s filed under.
+That’s because trademarks are primarily meant to protect against customer confusion.

->

-> Understanding Trademark Class 30 Goods
+Understanding Trademark Class 30 Goods

->

-> Class 30 is one of the broadest trademark classes, consisting of staple foodstuffs.
+Class 30 is one of the broadest trademark classes, consisting of a wide array of staple foodstuffs.
 It also applies to any and all packaging for those items.
-Prominent examples of trademark class 30 goods include:

->

-> - Coffees and teas.
+- Coffees and teas.